scalatra/scalatra-website/guides/commands.md

 case class Todo(id: Integer, name: String, done: Boolean = false)
 ```

-Using a databinder, a controller action for creating and saving a new Todo
+Using a command, a controller action for creating and saving a new Todo
 object might look like this:

 ```scala